Ackermann01/Ackermann01/README.md

-Hello there, My name is Damian
-Passionate about *building scalable software, solving complex problems, and contributing to open-source*.
+Hello there, My name is Damian and i am a frontier stack developer, UX designer Passionate about *building scalable software, solving complex problems, and contributing to open-source*.
 I love experimenting with new tech and sharing knowledge with the community

 *🚀 Featured Projects*